Nova Scotia Duck Tolling Retriever

 Nova Scotia Duck Tolling Retrievers can live in many different environments, as long as they get their daily quota of exercise.
 They typically get along well with other pets and make fast friends with children.
 Plan on having your Nova Scotia Duck Tolling Retriever live in your house with you, or you’ll find that they’ll get unhappy when they are away from you for too long.
 Patient owners who plan on providing daily exercise and training opportunities usually have the best success with this breed.

-Activity
+Exercise & Activity

 Nova Scotia Duck Tolling Retrievers will typically need about an hour of exercise every day.
 The older they get, the more mellow they become, but you’ll still want to plan on giving them plenty of exercise.
 They love hunting for ducks and can learn to excel in doggie sports.
 You should plan on daily training sessions to keep their minds challenged; a bored Nova Scotia Duck Tolling Retriever will not be happy and will likely start misbehaving.

-Characteristics
+Characteristics at-a-glance

-About the Nova Scotia Duck Tolling Retriever
+Nova Scotia Duck Tolling Retriever FAQs

-Nova Scotia Duck Tolling Retriever Quick Facts
+Find Nova Scotia Duck Tolling Retriever Puppies